 In this situation, the starter motor needs more power to function.
 So it takes more power from the battery.
 Therefore, the battery drains faster than usual.

-If your battery is new, cold might not be a problem.
+If your car battery is new, cold might not be a problem.
 However, as your battery gets older and weaker, the issues with cold might arise.

-Advantage of Car Battery for Cold
+Advantages of Car Battery for Cold Weather

 Car batteries that are manufactured, especially for winter, are different from regular batteries.
 Regular batteries can become useless during the winter season.